IsaacDexter/DirectX-12-Toolkit-Framework/EMTE/EMTE/notes.md

     * call does not block calling thread, returns value to wait for before writable GPU resources can be reused
 * **Render**
     * render a frame
-        * poulate command list with all draw/compute commands needed to render the scene
+        * populate command list with all draw/compute commands needed to render the scene
         * execute this list with ExecuteCommandList, which won't block the calling thread
         * doesn't wait for execution on GPU before returning to caller
     * when that frame's previous fence value is reached, move to next frame